 “Our mission is to simplify business growth and expansion.”

-The new logo was founded upon the visual cue of the globe – harking to Polyglot’s international nature.
+The new logo was founded upon the visual cue of the globe – harking to Polyglot Group’s international nature.
 We investigated the properties of the globe – how does it rotate?
 Which angle does it tilt at?
 The earth’s rotational axis lies oblique to its orbital axis – by an angle of 23.4°.
 Seen below, this axis was used as the rational visual foundation.

 With no beginning or end, the circle has been used through human history to represent inclusivity, wholeness, unity, completion, movement.